strawnz/cj-astronomo-capstone/README.md

 ## Next Steps

-- Continue fleshing out the database (goal to complete by Demo Day)
+- Continue fleshing out the database
 - Incorporate Google Maps API so a user can select any venue of their choosing
 - Sync itinerary to a user's calendar
 - Ability to share the itinerary with other people's calendars or via a link